IU-PR/Capstone_project/content/docs/Groups/MockMentor.md

 - **Frontend Development**: UI and the website itself is ready, messages between server and user are already possible.
 Right now, backend and frontend are merging

 - **Data Management**: Scheme and database are already done.
-Only dataset is needed.
+Dataset writing is in progress.

 - **Prototype Testing**: Right now our team uses manual testing.
 We are going to write tests later